spacetelescope/webbpsf/docsource/webbpsf.rst

    >>> miri.calcPSF(monochromatic=9.876e-6)

+As a convenience, webbpsf includes a function to retrieve an appropriate :py:class:`pysynphot.Spectrum` object for a given stellar spectral type from the PHOENIX or Castelli & Kurucz model libraries.

+   >>> src = webbpsf.specFromSpectralType('G0V', catalog='phoenix')
+   >>> psf = miri.calcPSF(source=src)

-Array sizes, star positions, and centering:
+Array sizes, star positions, and centering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Output array sizes may be specified either in units of arcseconds or pixels.
 For instance,